harrie-xo/Authentication/README.md

 # Authentication
-This package cover to Authentication your/user request before connecting to API.
-And it's also probably use to authenticatin your form before data will submit to your DB.
+This package cover to Authentication any request before connecting to your API.
+And it's also probably use to authentication your form before data will submit to your DB.